 Reception

-PE: Please send children to school in their PE kit on a Thursday and Friday.
+PE: Please send children to school in their PE kit on a Friday only.

 Please send your child with a coat every day as we use the outside classroom every day and will be outside for playtimes and lunchtimes.